Want to know how to become a Strength and Conditioning Coach? Good news, you’ve come to the right place!

 We recommend finding a professional-level certification that gives you the ability to practice as a coach and gain insurance.
 A Strength and Conditioning certification should also give you the knowledge to be competent and confident in your abilities as a coach.
 A good strength and conditioning course will provide you support throughout.
 There should be options for continued development following your certification that will allow you to grow into a successful coach.

 Success is different for everyone.
 What defines your success as a coach, may not define another’s.
 Following the steps below will help you on your way to success, whatever that may look like for you.

 - Educate yourself to a higher level by learning from people who are experienced in the industry.
-A good teacher will make all the difference & help you develop towards success.
+A good teacher will make all the difference and help you develop towards success.

 - Network with people who are doing what you want to do.
-If you want your own gym go and meet gym owners.
-If you want to work in elite sport go and speak with high-performance sports coaches.
-Lap up any advice given to you & keep in touch, networking is great for when opportunities do arise down the line.
+If you want your own gym – go and meet gym owners.
+If you want to work in elite sport – go and speak with high-performance sports coaches.
+Lap up any advice given to you and keep in touch, networking is great for when opportunities do arise down the line.
 A great place to start is our Elite Coach Network!

 - Keep going.
-Accept from the outset that it will take time and you cannot become great overnight.
+Accept from the outset that it’ll take time and you cannot become great overnight.
 With that in mind, prepare to put several years into your quest to get to the top.
-One thing that we need to accept as coaches is that the journey never ends.
+One thing we need to accept as coaches is that the journey never ends.
 There’s nothing more exciting to a good coach than knowing there is always more to learn!

-Do you need experience to become a Strength & Conditioning Coach?
+Do you need experience to become a Strength and Conditioning Coach?